paulrjmsmits/project1/README.md

 After registration and login, the user is guided through the following steps:
 - search for a book with ISBN, author or title or combination thereof,
 - select a book from a list of books that match the given criteria,
-- read info and reviews from other users of the selected book and submit a review oneself,
+- read info and reviews from other users of the selected book and submit a rating (one to five stars) and review oneself,
 - confirmation of successful submission of review and possibility to submit another review.

 In the program this means the following dialogue: